 Choosing between staying in Adelaide’s CBD or at the beach depends mainly on what kind of experience you’re after.

 Stay in the CBD if you prefer city life.
-It’s walkable, packed with top-notch dining, shopping, and cultural sites like the Art Gallery of South Australia and the Adelaide Festival Centre all within easy walking distance.
+It’s walkable (especially when Adelaide's weather is good!), packed with top-notch dining, shopping, and cultural sites like the Art Gallery of South Australia and the Adelaide Festival Centre all within easy walking distance.
 Public transport makes it easy to reach nearby beaches, too, when you want a break from the city buzz.

 Stay at the beach if you’d prefer a more relaxed, coastal experience.
 Glenelg offers a lively atmosphere with its famous Jetty Road precinct filled with boutiques, cafés, bars, and entertainment, making it great for families and social travellers alike.
 Henley Beach offers a quieter atmosphere with beautiful sunsets, less touristy beaches, and fresh seafood dining along the esplanade.
 Both neighbourhoods have family-friendly parks and activities, perfect for travellers wanting a seaside escape away from the city.